elixir-europe/elixir-smp-lesson/docs/chapters/stage1_inception.md

 > **Learning experience**
 >
-> *Exercise*: brainstorm which are the requirements for a system used to store code while it is being developed.
+> *Exercise*: brainstorm which are the requirements for a system, used to store code while it is being developed.

 > *Narrative*: Explain the different code hosting options (gitlab, github, bitbucket, sourceforge, ...).
 > Depending on the requirements, like privacy-related ones, some systems will be more suitable (GitLab private instance, for example).

-##### ii. will determine how it will preserved
+##### ii. will determine how it will be preserved

 > *Narrative*:
 > Self hosted solutions will require us to explicitly push releases of the software source code to either internal backup systems or third party services (osf.io, zenodo, B2SHARE, SSI).